spacetelescope/jdat_notebooks/CONTRIBUTING.rst

 set a title and you click on ``Create pull request``.

 After the submission of the PR, the request undergoes various stages of scientific and technical review.
 Upon successful completion of these stages, the PR can be merged.

+For more details on how to contribute to Jdat Notebooks, see the `STScI Jdat Notebooks documents <https://spacetelescope.github.io/jdat_notebooks/index.html>`_.